-The Licensing Authority supports, and encourages licence holders to do so; the national campaigns run by be gamble aware in order to provide relevant information on understanding the risks.
+The Licensing Authority supports and encourages licence holders to promote responsible gambling; the national campaigns run by BeGambleAware in order to provide relevant information on understanding the risks.
 One such national campaign is "When the fun stops STOP!"

 Gambling may be fun, but some people can lose control and gamble more than they can afford.
 Some simple steps can be promoted to help avoid gambling becoming a problem to consumers.